HazyResearch/deepdive/README.md

         # print json.dumps(list(set(title.split(" "))))
         for word in set(row["titles.title"].split(" ")):
           # (title_id, word) - The id is automatically assigned.
-          print json.dumps({"title_id": int(row["titles.id"]), "word": word})
+          print json.dumps({"title_id": int(row["titles.id"]), "word": word, "is_present": True})

 #### Ordering of Extractor Execution

 DeepDive uses the foreign keys defined in the relations section to impose an ordering on extractor execution.
 If relation A has a foreign key to relation B, then the extractor that populates B will be executed before the extractor the populates A. When there is no depedency path between extractors, then DeepDive may execute them in parallel to increase performance.

-### Rules (Factors)
+## Defining Rules (Factors)

 Domain-specific rules are defined as *factors*.
-Each factor has a name, a factor function, and a weight associated with it.
+Each factor has a name, an input query, a factor function, and a weight associated with it.
 The factor function encodes the semantics of the rule.

+### Factor Input Query

+The input query of a factor combines all exracted features the factor is using.
+It usually is a join query using the feature relations produced by the extractors.

-#### Factor Functions
+### Factor Functions

 Currently, DeepDive only supports factor functions of the form "A and B and ... -> Z".
 In other words, if A, B, ... are true then the output variable Z is true.
 An empty imply function ( -> Z) means that the assignment of the output variable does not depend on other variables.

 Examples of Factor functions:

-    someExtractor.factor.function: id = Imply(relation1.someQueryField, relation3.someQueryField)
+    someExtractor.factor.function: titles.has_extractions = Imply(words.is_present)
-    someExtractor.factor.function: id = Imply()
+    someExtractor.factor.function: words.is_present = Imply()

-All variables used in a factor function must correspond to *query_fields* defined in the relation configuration.
+All variables used in a factor function must be fields made available by the input query.

-#### Factor Weights
+### Factor Weights

 Factor weights describe how much weight we put on a rule (factor function).
 DeepDive uses evidence to automatically learn the weights for factor functions, but weights can also assigned manually.
 A weight can be a function of existing variables.
 In that case the weight will be different based on the assignment of its variables.
 The following are examples of weight definitions:

     # Known weight
-    entitiesExtractor.factor.weight: 1
+    wordsExtractor.factor.weight: 1
     # Learn weight, not depending on any variales
-    entitiesExtractor.factor.weight: ?
+    wordsExtractor.factor.weight: ?
     # Learn weight, depending on variables.
-    entitiesExtractor.factor.weight: ?(entity1_id)
+    wordsExtractor.factor.weight: ?(words.text)

+### Example

+A complete factor definition may look as follows:

+    deepdive.factors: {
+      words.input_query:  "SELECT words.*, titles.* FROM words INNER JOIN titles ON words.title_id = titles.id"
+      words.function: "titles.has_extractions = Imply(words.is_present)"
+      words.weight: "?(words.word)"
+    }

+## Full Example

+A full example for a logistic regression title classifier can be found in `examples/titles`.

 ## Developer Guide & System Architecture